 Our ability to become and remain profitable depends on our ability to generate revenue.
 While we began to generate revenue from the sales of EYSUVIS and INVELTYS in late December 2020 and January 2019, respectively, there can be no assurance as to the amount or timing of any future revenue from these products, and we may not achieve profitability.
+Our lead product candidate, KPI-012, is in the early stages of clinical development and, accordingly, we do not except it to generate revenue from KPI-012 for several years, if at all.
 Achieving and maintaining profitability will require us to be successful in a range of challenging activities, including:

-- successfully launching EYSUVIS and growing EYSUVIS revenues; - successfully growing INVELTYS revenues; - achieving an adequate level of market acceptance, and obtaining and maintaining coverage and adequate reimbursement from third-party payors for EYSUVIS, INVELTYS and any other products we commercialize; - manufacturing at commercial scale, marketing, selling and distributing EYSUVIS and INVELTYS;

-- maintaining regulatory and marketing approvals for EYSUVIS and INVELTYS; - discovering, developing and successfully seeking marketing approval and commercialization of additional product candidates; - hiring and building a full commercial organization required for marketing, selling and distributing those products for which we obtain marketing approval; - obtaining, maintaining and protecting our intellectual property rights; and - adapting our business in response to the current pandemic health event resulting from COVID-19 and its collateral consequences.
+- successfully commercializing and growing EYSUVIS and INVELTYS revenues; - achieving an adequate level of market acceptance, and obtaining and maintaining coverage and adequate reimbursement from third-party payors for EYSUVIS, INVELTYS and any other products we commercialize; - successfully integrating Combangio into our business; - timely filing of an IND for, and completing the clinical development of, KPI-012 for PCED and any other indications we determine to pursue; - subject to obtaining favorable results from our planned clinical trials of KPI-012, applying for and obtaining marketing approval of KPI-012; - successfully commercializing KPI-012, if approved; - manufacturing at commercial scale, marketing, selling and distributing EYSUVIS, INVELTYS and, if approved, KPI-012; - maintaining regulatory and marketing approvals for EYSUVIS and INVELTYS; - discovering, developing and successfully seeking marketing approval and commercialization of any additional product candidates; - hiring and building a full commercial organization required for marketing, selling and distributing those products for which we obtain marketing approval; - obtaining, maintaining and protecting our intellectual property rights; and - adapting our business in response to the current pandemic health event resulting from COVID-19 and its collateral consequences.

 EYSUVIS and INVELTYS are our only products that have been approved for sale, and they have only been approved in the United States.
 We plan to seek approval in other jurisdictions, but may not do so successfully, or at all.
 Further, the successful commercialization of EYSUVIS and INVELTYS in the United States is subject to many risks.
 As a company, we have limited experience commercializing products, and we may not be able to do so successfully.
 There are numerous examples of unsuccessful product launches and failures to meet expectations of market potential, including by pharmaceutical companies with more experience and resources than us.
 Our revenue from sales of EYSUVIS and INVELTYS alone may not be sufficient for us to become profitable in the near future, if at all.
+Moreover, KPI-012 is in the early stages of clinical development and, accordingly, we do not expect it to generate revenue from KPI-012 for several years, if at all.